 As explained in the "Additional Information" section of this proxy statement, our articles of incorporation provide a procedure for shareholders to nominate a person for election as a director and have such nominee's name appear on the ballot distributed at the annual meeting.
 Shareholders have until April 12, 2005 to notify us that they propose to nominate a director at this year's annual meeting.
-While we have not yet received such a notice with respect to this year's annual meeting, we received such a notice last year and a person was nominated by one of our shareholders at last year's annual meeting.
+One of our shareholders has notified us that he plans to nominate a director at this year's annual meeting.